the long and the shortcodes of it

 Custom template shortcodes

-A template file named shortcodes/mycode.tmpl
+A template file named shortcodes/mycode.tmpl will be executed when

 the source text contains